-Procedures to Minimise the Risk of Peer on Peer Abuse
+Procedures to Minimise the Risk of child on child Abuse

-It is important to develop appropriate strategies in order to prevent the issue of peer on peer abuse rather than manage the issues in a reactive way.
-Firstly, and most importantly is recognition that peer on peer abuse can and will occur even with the most stringent of policies and support mechanisms.
+It is important to develop appropriate strategies in order to prevent the issue of child on child abuse rather than manage the issues in a reactive way.
+Firstly, and most importantly is recognition that child on child abuse can and will occur even with the most stringent of policies and support mechanisms.
 It is important to continue to recognise and manage such risks and learn how to improve and move forward with strategies in supporting pupils to talk about any issues by sharing information with staff.